Most ceiling fan remotes on the market today follow the same reset procedure. First, you start by turning the fan off using its remote control.

 When was the last time you changed the batteries?

-Remember: all remote controls rely on batteries.
+Remember: All ceiling fan remote controls rely on batteries.
 So if your remote stops working, you should try to think back to the last time you replaced them, because the odds are that those batteries are weak or dead.

 By the way, if the batteries are weak, the remote might still work.
 However, the range on that remote might be shortened significantly.